dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 ### Create an indicator using an attribute

-Next, let us create the indicator for BCG Coverage <1 (%).
+Next, let us create the indicator for BCG doses given <1 Donor 1 (%).
 This indicator has a couple unique propoerties

-1. It is annualized
+1. It's annualized
 2. It uses an attribute category (Donor 1) in its numerator

 The formula for this indicator is

-- Numerator : BCG doses given < 1, Donor 1
+- Numerator : BCG doses given < 1 Donor 1
-- Denominator : Estimated live births
+- Denominator : Total BCG doses
 - Factor/Indicator Type : Percentage (x100)

 Navigate back to Maintenance -> Indicator and create a new indicator.

 Give the indicator a name, short name, code and description.
 Here is the description

-The estimated % of children < 1 that have been given a BCG vaccination
+The estimated % of children < 1 Donor 1 that have been given a BCG vaccination

 This indicator should be annualized so it can calculate monthly coverages using yearly population totals.
 Make sure this item is selected.